Japanese Wikipedia: Culture

-Andrew Lih has written that influence from 2channel (2ch) resulted in many Japanese Wikipedia editors being unregistered and anonymous.
-Because of the lack of registered users, Japanese Wikipedia editors as a whole interact less with the international Wikipedia community and the Wikimedia Foundation than editors of other Wikipedias do.
-Lih also wrote that Japanese Wikipedia users are less likely to engage in edit wars than users on Wikipedias of Western languages, and typically they would instead make alternative drafts of articles on their own userspaces.
+Andrew Lih wrote that influence from 2channel resulted in many Japanese Wikipedia editors being unregistered and anonymous.
+Because of the lack of registered editors, Japanese Wikipedia editors as a whole interact less with the international Wikipedia community and the Wikimedia Foundation than editors of other Wikipedias do.
+Lih also wrote that Japanese Wikipedia editors are less likely to engage in edit wars than editors on Wikipedias of Western languages, and typically they would instead make alternative drafts of articles on their own userspaces.

-Jimmy Wales has pointed out at a conference that the Japanese Wikipedia is significantly more dominated by articles about pop culture than other Wikipedia projects, and according to one of his slides, "barely 20 percent" of the articles on the Japanese Wikipedia were about anything else.
-The Japanese Wikipedia is known to have relatively few moderators as of early March 2010.
+Jimmy Wales pointed out at a conference in 2009 that the Japanese Wikipedia was significantly more dominated by articles about pop culture than other Wikipedia projects, and according to one of his slides, "barely 20 percent" of the articles on the Japanese Wikipedia were about anything else.
+The Japanese Wikipedia was known to have relatively few moderators as of 2010, and this characteristic has not changed as of 2025.

-Nobuo Ikeda, a known public policy academic and media critic in Japan, has suggested an ongoing 2channel-ization phenomenon on the Japanese Wikipedia.
-Ikeda argues that by allowing anonymous IP users, the community spawns a type of culture seen in anonymous message boards such as 2channel, where hate speech, personal attacks and derogatory expressions are common, and also the source of entertainment.
-He also remarks on the "emotional-outlet"/"get rid of stress" aspect of Japanese internet culture where 90% of blogs are anonymous, a complete opposite of the U.S. where 80% of blogs are expressed under one's real name.
+Nobuo Ikeda, a known public policy academic and media critic in Japan, suggested in 2006 an ongoing "2channel-ization" phenomenon on the Japanese Wikipedia.
+Ikeda argued that by allowing anonymous editing, the community spawns a type of culture seen in anonymous message boards such as 2channel, where hate speech, personal attacks and derogatory expressions are common, and also the source of entertainment.
+He also remarked on the "emotional-outlet" and "get rid of stress" aspects of Japanese Internet culture, where 90% of blogs were anonymous, a complete opposite of the U.S. where 80% of blogs were expressed under one's real name.
 Ikeda's arguments are not the only sources hinting cultural correlation, influence, overlapping users from 2channel.